1Kxhu/FourUI/README.md

 FourUI provides highly customizable controls and components, including various animation options.

 ### **Why trust FourUI?**
-FourUI is developed by me (itzkxhu), I want to level up my skills.
-Transparency and accountability are things I've acknowledged.
+FourUI is developed by itzkxhu(me) and I am not the type of person who'd randomly switch sides.